 Each specialty dining package comprises a particular size of meal at a fixed price.
 If you compare this to a specialty restaurant without a dining package, you’ll save a significant amount of cash.

-The only limitation with dining packages is that you cannot have reservations on exact time or specific restaurant up until you board the ship.
+The only limitation with dining packages is that you cannot have reservations regarding the exact time or specific restaurant until you board the ship.
 Basically, Royal Caribbean uses the dining packages to replenish reservations that were unsold at their restaurants to boarders as soon as they board the ship.

 At present, you can get a 3 to 5-night dining package for a 7-night cruise.
 The average cost will be around $21 to $25 per night, depending on the length of the package you acquire.

-Kids that are 6-12 years old can now dine at the Royal Caribbean specialty restaurants for only $10.
-While ages 5 and below can eat free!
+Kids aged 6-12 years old can now dine at the Royal Caribbean specialty restaurants for only $10, while ages 5 and below can eat free!
 Your kids can get their very own menu — a collection of kid-friendly picks from the “grownups” menu.

 It is best to reserve your dining package before sailing so that prices will be modified for kids once aboard.